-An American animated television series, created by The Fairly Oddparents/Danny Phantom creator Butch Hartman.A "dim-witted dog" named Dudley Puppy is recruited by T.U.F.F.
+An American animated television series, created by The Fairly Oddparents/Danny Phantom creator Butch Hartman, and the 28th entry in the well-known Nicktoons brand.A "dim-witted dog" named Dudley Puppy is recruited by T.U.F.F.
 (Turbo Undercover Fighting Force) to protect his hometown of Petropolis with the aid of his partner, Kitty Katswell, against D.O.O.M.
 (Diabolical Order Of Mayhem).There is now a Recap page and a "What an idiot" page.

 Accidental Hero: When Dudley first encounters D.O.O.M, he knocked out all the henchmen simply because he was trying to recover his chew toy.
 He was so good at this trope that it's the reason he was recruited to T.U.F.F